 It’s Friday morning and half of my class study German in another classroom and half French in our room.
 Today the French teacher is administering secondary school tests, so this is free time for the French group, and since it’s been a heavy week for them, I decide to let the students choose what they want to do.
 All of them chose to spend time with their hamsters (they each have their own to look after).
 However, Jane starts to play with Mandy’s hamster (Mandy takes German, so she is not here.)
 Mandy and Jane have a love–hate relationship.
 They love each other, but they compete for attention and provoke each other.
 They are both very smart, talented, and positive children, who are capable of finding ways to get what they want.

-In the class, we all know we’re not supposed to touch another person’s special possessions without permission, and especially not their hamsters, and super especially when they are not around.
+In the class, we all know we’re not supposed to touch another person’s special possessions without permission, especially not their hamsters, and super-especially not when the other person is not around.
 So I ask Jane not to play with Mandy’s hamster, please.
 She chooses to ignore me and decides to re-arrange the cage.

 With all these criticisms flying from her friends’ mouths, poor Jane feels bombarded and starts crying.
 I go and sit next to her.
 I wipe her tears and ask her to share how she feels.
 She says she is confused.
-“People change personalities every five minutes,” she says, “I don’t know who to trust any more.”
-Clearly she feels bad about what she did — which is great because now she can begin to reflect and amend her behaviour.
+“People change personalities every five minutes,” she says, “I don’t know who to trust anymore.”
+Clearly, she feels bad about what she did — which is great because now she can begin to reflect on, and amend, her behaviour.
 But I leave that aside for her to work on.
 Instead, I say “I realise how unsettling it is for you that people change how they behave.
 But is it always bad to change your behaviour?
 Can we think of reasons why it might be good to adjust how we respond?”